Anacapa Island: History

 Frenchy's Cove was cleaned up starting in June 1959, and a permanent park ranger replaced the seasonal one in the mid-1970s.

-On January 31, 2000, Alaska Airlines Flight 261 crashed near the island.
+On January 31, 2000, Alaska Airlines Flight 261 crashed near the island following a catastrophic loss of pitch control caused by jackscrew, killing all 88 people aboard.

 Along with the Channel Islands Beach area of Port Hueneme, the island is in Census Tract 36.12 of Ventura County, California.
-The official 2000 census population was 3 permanent residents (at the ranger station in the eastern part of East Island).
+The official 2000 census population was three permanent residents, all at the ranger station in the eastern part of East Island.